 Once John accepted the quote, the transport specialist got to work on planning the transport process.
 An inspection of the silo needed to take place first, making note of its dimensions, weight, and any special requirements for transport.
 They also worked with John to secure any necessary permits and clearances, and they carefully planned the transport route to avoid any potential obstacles or delays.
 On the day of the transport, the freight carrier arrived on time with a specialized transport vehicle and equipment designed specifically for silo transport.

 The team carefully loaded the silo onto the transport vehicle, taking great care to ensure that it was properly secured and balanced for transport.

 During the transport process, SAC provided regular updates to John, keeping him informed of the progress of the transport and any unexpected issues that arose.
 Also adhered strictly to safety regulations and protocols, maintaining a safe speed and monitoring the silo’s condition throughout the transport.

 When they arrived at John’s farm, the team carefully unloaded the silo, ensuring that it was properly positioned and connected to the utilities.
 They conducted a thorough inspection of the silo to ensure that there was no damage during transport and that it was ready for use.

-Overall, John was extremely satisfied with the services provided by SAC and the carrier.
+Overall, John was extremely satisfied with the services provided by Ship A Car and the carrier.
 He praised our professionalism, responsiveness, and attention to detail, and he felt that they went above and beyond to ensure that his silo transport was a success.
 Thanks to SAC, John was able to transport his silo safely and efficiently, without any unexpected delays or issues.